-Higher Level (HL) Standard Level (SL) EXTERNAL ASSESSMENT Weight EXTERNAL ASSESSMENT Weight influenced by the work of other er artists Compare at least 3 different artworks, by at least 2 different artists, with commentary over 10-15 pages 20% Compare at least 3 different artworks, by at least 2 different artists, with commentary over 10-15 pages, plus a reflection on the extent to which their work and practices have been influenced by any of the art/ artists examined (3-5 pages) 20% Task 2: Process portfolio Students submit selected materials which evidence their experimentation, exploration, manipulation and refinement of a variety of visual arts activities during the two-year course Sustained experimentation, exploration, manipulation and refinement of various art-making activities.
-A 13-25 pages workbook on at least 3 different art-making forms 40% A 9-18 pages workbook on at least 2 different art-making forms 40% INTERNAL ASSESSMENT INTERNAL ASSESSMENT Students submit a selection of resolved artworks from their exhibition for internal assessment.
-The selected pieces should show evidence of their technical accomplishment during the visual arts course and thorough understanding of the use of materials, ideas and practices that are appropriate to visual communication 8-11 pieces of artwork with 4 -7 pieces of artwork with descriptions for exhibition 1 written curatorial rationale (700 words maximum)
+Compare at least 3 different artworks, by at least 2 different artists, with commentary over 10-15 pages 20% Compare at least 3 different artworks, by at least 2 different artists, with commentary over 10-15 pages, plus a reflection on the extent to which their work and practices have been influenced by any of the art/ artists examined (3-5 pages) 20% Task 2: Process portfolio Students submit selected materials which evidence their experimentation, exploration, manipulation and refinement of a variety of visual arts activities during the two-year course Sustained experimentation, exploration, manipulation and refinement of various art-making activities. - 40% A 9-18 pages workbook on at least 2 different art-making forms 40% INTERNAL ASSESSMENT INTERNAL ASSESSMENT Task 3: Exhibition Students submit a selection of resolved artworks from their exhibition for internal assessment.
+The selected pieces should show evidence of their technical accomplishment during the visual arts course and thorough understanding of the use of materials, ideas and practices that are appropriate to visual communication f the 8 -11 pieces of artwork with descriptions for exhibition 1 written curatorial rationale (700 words maximum) 40% 4 -7 pieces of artwork with descriptions for exhibition 1 written curatorial rationale (400 words maximum) 40%